 How to Make Delicious Double Crunch Chicken Parm

 Chicken Parmesan is everything I love about comfort food.
 When done correctly, it brings together juicy chicken, crispy coating, a bright, sweet flavor of tomato sauce, and bubbly, browned mozzarella.
-I’ve put a special spin on this Italian-American classic by making it doubly crispy, and adding a layer of pesto ricotta.
+I’ve put a special spin on this Italian-American classic by making it doubly crisp, and adding a layer of pesto ricotta.
 I’ll walk you through all the steps – I’ve included a full recipe below that you can print out and have on-hand at home.

-Check Out All of Our Recipes on Our Youtube Channel
+Check Out All of Our Recipes On Our Youtube Channel

 The Origins of Chicken Eggplant Parmesan